R0bl0x10501050/RoQuery/docs/API.md

 ## RoQuery(selector)
 Type
 - Class:Method:constructor

 Params
 - selector

     * Type: string
-    * Description: The selector used to fetch Instances from the Instance
+    * Description: The selector used to fetch Instances from the Instance tree
     * Returns: ElementGroup